Feel like you’re losing your identity now that you’re a mom? Get tips on rediscovering yourself after motherhood and feel fulfilled again.

 Some might brush this need for an identity beyond motherhood aside.
 After all, this is an important role to fill, not to mention a fleeting stage that in time will be over.

 But I disagree.

 As fulfilling as being a mom can be, motherhood shouldn’t be our only identity.
-Because at some point before motherhood, you had hobbies and aspirations that got buried beneath your responsibilities.
+Hobbies and aspirations you had before motherhood are now buried beneath your responsibilities.
 Your Facebook news feed used to feature other things besides photos of your kids.

 Still, despite these important reasons, finding that balance can be difficult.
 Take a look at these tips on rediscovering your identity after motherhood: